 IV.
 Summer Research Papers

 The student will submit a Proposal Paper by the end of the fall quarter of the second year, and present this work in the winter quarter of the second year.
 The proposal paper should thoroughly review relevant literature and propose a new hypothesis.
-An excellent proposal paper will demonstrate both a deep understanding of the topic area and what the student can potentially add to that topic area.
+An excellent proposal paper will demonstrate both a good understanding of the topic area and what the student can potentially add to that topic area.
 Thoughtful conceptualization (e.g., identifying meaningful gaps in literature and leveraging those to develop the hypothesis) is key.
 Data is optional; no more than one study.

 The student will submit an Empirical Paper by the end of the winter quarter of the third year, and present this work in the early spring quarter of the third year.
 The empirical paper should propose a new hypothesis and provide comprehensive empirical evidence for that hypothesis.
 An excellent empirical paper will demonstrate both the student’s expertise in the topic area and what the student will contribute to that topic area.
 This paper will be used as part of the materials to evaluate the student’s eligibility to advance to candidacy.